dghosef/driver-language/README.md

 Specification rules we can add are:

 - `sync_rules`, a mapping from addresses to list of addresses
   - The purpose of this is so we can keep track of all the addresses that have been fully/partially written so we never try to read from a partially written address.
-This stops the mistake of, for example, forgetting to put dev barriers and stuff.
   - For example, the rule: `sync_rules(_, Addr, Synced) :- Addr is 15, range(0, 2000000, Synced).` roughly translates to "on writing to address 15, addresses 0 to 2000000 are fully written"
 - write_dependencies, a map from address to list of (address, start, end, bitarray) tuples
   - Add rules that ensure that certain values have been written to certain addresses.
 This is useful for, for example, making sure that you set the right gpio mode before turning on an LED